5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/weapons.rst

 CCIP
 ^^^^

 A Constantly Computed Impact Point (CCIP) is in the Mirage shown as a line from the flight path indicator (top) to the impact point (bottom).
 When the impact point is just above the target, then you release the bomb(s).

-This shot will not have a good accuracy, because the airplane is slightly banked to the right - for a good shot the airplane should be horizontal.
+The release in the image below will not have a good accuracy, because the airplane is slightly banked to the right - for a good shot the airplane should be horizontal.

 .. image:: images/ground_attack_ccip_hud.png

-If you use a standard `Mk82 bomb <https://en.wikipedia.org/wiki/Mark_82_bomb>`_, then you need to start a steep dive (ca. 40 degs) from at least 10'000 ft above the target to have enough time for aiming and for the bomb to get armed.
-Using the Snake-Eye retarding device (Mk82SE) you can fly pretty low without a deep dive - given enough speed.
+NB: CCIP is not available for the standard `Mk82 bomb <https://en.wikipedia.org/wiki/Mark_82_bomb>`_ - for those you need to use CCRP.

 CCRP